 ASK THEM

-Last of all, try asking your children how they would like to be more generous this Christmas season!
-You might be surprised by all the wonderful ideas they come up with!
+Lastly, try asking your children how they would like to be more generous this Christmas!
+You might be surprised by all the beautiful ideas they come up with!

 It’s never too late to encourage generosity in your children.
 Whether they donate time, goods, or money, there’s always some way to help those in need.